 ICCL is a membership organisation and recognises its base of loyal supporters as a key resource for campaigning and awareness-building.
 ICCL will continue to provide information on and raise awareness of human rights issues and standards in collaboration with our membership.
 Find out more here.

 ICCL maintains and continually improves all policies and procedures to remain a sector leading organisation, encouraging a healthy and productive staff culture with good systems of internal communication and accountability.
 We are committed to innovation in building our capacity through collaboration with others.
 We value the input of volunteers, interns and fellow organisations, and are developing our structures and processes for the greater use of these resources.

 Financial controls and compliance

 ICCL ensures the highest standards of financial management and controls, in line with international best practice.
-Operating in a complex regulatory environment, and committed to the highest standards of accountability, ICCL ensures full compliance with all relevant legal and financial standards in every aspect of its work, including compliance with the Governance Code for charities.
+Operating in a complex regulatory environment, and committed to the highest standards of accountability, ICCL ensures full compliance with all relevant legal and financial standards in every aspect of its work.
 You can find more detailed information on our finances, including funding, in our Annual Reports.

 ICCL is very grateful for the support of our funders and supporters, below, without whom our work would not be possible.

 The Atlantic Philanthropies